lukecusato07/lukecusato07/README.md

 I'm currently studying Information Science and Math + Statistics at the University of Pittsburgh!

-### This summer, find me at the Microsoft headquarters in Redmond, WA, where I will be interning as a Microsoft New Technologist Intern.
-I'm excited to delve deep into software engineering and product management skills.
+### This summer, find me at the Microsoft headquarters in Redmond, WA, <small>where I will be interning as a Microsoft New Technologist Intern.
+I'm excited to delve deep into software engineering and product management skills.</small>

   <br>
   <br>